jakob-bagterp/colorist-for-python/docs/user-guide/extended-colors/rgb.md

 ---

 # RGB Colors
+The 24-bit RGB color model covers over 16 million colors, and each color can be defined with these parameters:

+* Red
+* Green
+* Blue

 !!! info "Disclaimer"
     Not all [terminals support](../materials/terminal-support.md) 24-bit colors in RGB, HSL, or Hex.
 If your terminal does support such advanced colors, read on.